Eastern Europe's aid effort under strain as Ukraine refugees keep arriving

 "My town was bombed this morning...
 I just can't talk, I am so overwhelmed," she sobbed, adding she did not know where she would spend Friday night.

-The United Nations bases its relief plans on 4 million refugees fleeing abroad, but has said it may need to revise the number higher.
+The United Nations bases its relief plans on 4 million people fleeing abroad, but has said it may need to revise the number higher. [nL2N2VE0LL][nL2N2VB1M8]

 The Polish Border Guard said 1.5 million people had entered Poland from Ukraine since Russia began its invasion on Feb.
 24.